The Cardinals haven't played at home since the preseason finale Sept. 2.

 But they are finally coming home Sunday.

-“It’s always a good feeling to not have to get on a plane and not go through all those gymnastics,” safety
+"It's always a good feeling to not have to get on a plane and not go through all those gymnastics," safety Matt Ware said.
+"To be at the house and have the Red Sea behind us."

 A game at University of Phoenix Stadium may be exactly what the Cardinals need right now.
 The team is 1-1 and, thanks to the makeup of the NFC West, that's still tops in the division.
 After the disaster in Atlanta last week, the Cards not only need to beat the visiting Raiders Sunday to notch a win but to also rebalance mentally.